Corporate Governance

 Streamlined Energy Carbon Reporting (SECR)

-REED is required to comply with the Companies (Director’s Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018.
-REED’s SECR applies to all UK entities operating within the REED Group.
+Reed in Partnership is required to comply with the Companies (Director’s Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018.
+The Reed Group's SECR applies to all UK entities operating within the Reed Group, including Reed in Partnership.

 Gender Pay Reporting